 05 of 09

 In 1500 unicorns everyone believed unicorns were real.
-Unlike the centaur or minotaur which have their origins in mythology, the unicorn arose from the study of natural science and were first observed in India by the Greek writer Ctesias in the 5th century BCE.
-Like a game of telephone, descriptions of the the unicorn transformed his appearance from a red horse with purple spots to the mystical white horse-like creature shown purifying a stream of water with his horn in the Unicorn Tapestries.
+Unlike the centaur or minotaur which have their origins in mythology, the unicorn arose from the study of natural science and was first observed in India by the Greek writer Ctesias in the 5th century BCE.
+Like a game of telephone, descriptions of the unicorn transformed his appearance from a red horse with purple spots to the mystical white horse-like creature shown purifying a stream of water with his horn in the Unicorn Tapestries.
 Julius Caesar claimed that unicorns ran wild in Gaul.
 When the Spanish explorers returned to Europe from their explorations of the Americas, they claimed that unicorns ran wild in the New World.

 In the tapestries at the Met Cloisters, the scenes can be interpreted as a hunting story (with a unicorn instead of a stag), an allegory of a lover male on a chivalric quest to prove his worth to his beloved, and an allegory of the Passion of Christ.